janellephalon/compose-and-send-message-DataMotion/README.md

 To run the project locally, clone this repository and navigate into the project folder.
 Add your credentials to the JavaScript file and open the HTML file in your browser.

 ## Usage
+1. Add your DataMotion credentials to the JavaScript file.
+Refer to the Credentials section for more details.
+2. Open the HTML file in your browser.
-Enter your email, the recipient's email, and your message into the appropriate fields, then click the Send button.
+3. Enter your email, the recipient's email, and your message into the appropriate fields, then click the Send button.

+## Credentials
+To ensure secure messaging via the DataMotion API, specific credentials are needed, which differ based on your usage status - trial or customer.

+- **Trial Users**: You should utilize the sandbox API at `https://api.datamotion.com/SMC/Messaging/v3-Sandbox`.
+Your credentials for this sandbox API align with your trial Customer Self Service credentials.

+- **Customers**: Once you transition from trial to a full customer, your API changes to `https://api.datamotion.com/SMC/Messaging/v3`.
+For this, your Secure Message Portal (SSL) credentials serve as your authentication.

+By correctly using these credentials, you'll effectively secure your communication and ensure optimal functionality of this application.

 ## Code Explanation
 Our application uses JavaScript's Fetch API to interact with DataMotion's API.
 The form submission event triggers a function which retrieves an access token from DataMotion.
 This token is then used in a second function to send the user's message securely.